timothypratley/scittle-kitchen/README.md

   `deps.edn` is required when scittle/build launches Clojure to do the shadow-cljs build.
   The default build is `all`, which includes all plugins.
   Inside that directory, `bb release` will produce a build with all plugins.
 This enables easy experimentation and custom builds.

+- **Versioning Scheme:**
+  Each `scittle-kitchen` build is assigned a version of the form: MAJOR.MINOR.PATCH-BUILD
+  - `MAJOR.MINOR.PATCH` is taken from the latest Scittle tag (e.g., 0.7.27)
+  - `BUILD` is the git commit count of the scittle-kitchen repository at build time For example, if the latest Scittle tag is `0.7.27` and the current commit count is `1234`, the version will be `0.7.27-1234`

 - **Future Improvements:**
   - It might be better to have the build process checkout the latest Scittle code itself,